meshcloud/collie-hub/docs/tutorial/README.md

 resource hierarchy.
 Since a kit module is a standard terraform module, you can leverage official modules like `terraform-google-modules/org-policy/google` to set up organization policies.

-After you're done with your first module, `collie` can help you deploy your cloud foundation, running `terragrunt` under transparently under the hood for you:
+After you're done with your first module, `collie` can help you deploy your cloud foundation, running `terragrunt` transparently under the hood for you:

 ```shell
 collie foundation deploy my-foundation